cspgdds/Visualflee/README.md

 little bit more filtering.

 ## Simulation of refugee movements

-   Acquired data from 3 different publicly available sources provide an input for running agent-based simulation.
-It uses FLEE code for predicting refugee movements and produces output numbers of population for cities and camps over simulation period.
+Acquired data from 3 different publicly available sources provide an input for running an agent-based simulation.
+It uses FLEE code for predicting refugee movements and produces output numbers of the population for cities and camps over the simulation period.
+An introductory paper on simulating refugee movements is written by Groen (2016)(http://www.sciencedirect.com/science/article/pii/S1877050916308766) with a description of parameters, assumptions and application to crisis situation of Mali.
+FLEE simulation model has also been applied to Burundi, Central African Republic and South Sudan, which is in a publication progress.

 ## Visualisation